MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Introduction

-For example, Figure \ref{fig:multitopic} illustrates example documents with the three types.
-The \textit{education}-news article of type (2) uses strong \textit{political} terms to discuss the attendance of politicians at the reunion of a renowned economics school.
-In general, documents may also feature several indeterminate sentences that do not confidently indicate any sort of class alignment.
-Consequently, the existing approaches \cite{meng2018weakly,meng2020text} of generating pseudo-labels based on the individual words or sentences instead of the entire documents and evaluating their confidence in aligning to a single class presents two glaring issues: (1) many words and sentences are only considered high quality and class-indicative based on the context of their parent document and (2) they could be representative of classes \textit{different from the document's fundamental topic} (e.g. ``policy makers" and ``finance minister" in Figure \ref{fig:multitopic}).
-On the other hand, another approach \cite{wang2020x} heavily relies on word-level and document-level independently, resulting in either overconfident or vague document representations used for generating pseudo-labels.
-Hence, we aim to attack this problem by utilizing all three levels of text granularity (words, sentences, and documents) in a manner that allows them to mutually enhance each other's significance in understanding which class a given document aligns with.
-Furthermore, we consider the multiple classes that are featured instead of a single class such that a document has more flexibility to align to a more probable class (e.g. education $>$ politics in Figure \ref{fig:multitopic}) through iterative refinement.
-Doing so will allow us to exploit three levels of insight into the document's local (phrase/sentence) and global (document) class distribution and jointly factor them into our understanding of the document and final pseudo-training dataset construction.
+In this study, we attack this problem by utilizing all three levels of text granularity (words, sentences, and documents) in a manner that allows them to mutually enhance each other's significance in understanding which class a given document aligns with.
+Furthermore, we consider a document's \textit{class distribution} instead of a single class such that we rank documents with a narrower distribution higher and can correct any initial misclassifications (e.g., education $>$ politics in Figure \ref{fig:multitopic}) through iterative feedback.
+Doing so will allow us to exploit three levels of insight into the document's local (word/sentence) and global (document) class distribution and jointly factor them into our understanding of the document and final pseudo-training dataset construction.